 Yoga also helps people with cancer sleep better, according to several studies.

-A 2013 study led by Karen Mustain, associate professor in the department of surgery at the University of Rochester Medical Center, confirmed it improves sleep quality in cancer survivors.
-It also found a reduced need for sleep medication among participants.
-The study involved 410 cancer survivors following the Yoga for Cancer Survivors program, which involves breathing exercises, meditation and 16 gentle and restorative postures.
+A 2013 study led by Karen Mustain, associate professor in the department of surgery at the University of Rochester Medical Center, confirmed yoga improves sleep quality in cancer survivors.
+The study also found a reduced need for sleep medication among participants.
+This study involved 410 cancer survivors following the Yoga for Cancer Survivors program, which involves breathing exercises, meditation and 16 gentle and restorative postures.

 The Osher Center for Integrative Medicine at the University of California, San Francisco is home to YogaCares: Therapeutic Yoga for Cancer Patients, a program offering free classes to people with cancer.